langeeri/Type201/README.md

 8. Now, you're all set!
 Use it just like you would with other Types.

 ## Usage
-Type201 simulates a heating or cooling element, which adjusts the temperature of a fluid (by default water) based on various parameters and inputs.
+Type 201 simulates a heating or cooling element, which adjusts the temperature of a fluid (by default water) based on various parameters and inputs.
 ### Parameters
 - Qn: Nominal heating/cooling power (kJ/hr).
 - Mw_n: Nominal mass flow rate of the fluid (kg/hr).